-In most companies, mileage tracking is done in much the same way as the electricity meter reading: a person stationed at each station is responsible for consulting the mileage counter to manually retrieve the information.
+In most companies, mileage tracking is essentially done in the same way as electricity reading: a person stationed at each station is responsible for consulting the mileage meter to manually retrieve the information.

 With tracking solutions, this feedback can now be automated.

-Every day, you make phone calls and send emails to find out about departures and arrivals, check the maintenance status of a wagon or trailer, or simply to be aware of equipment traffic.
-This is all the more time consuming as you don't always know who is the competent contact person for the matter.
+Every day you make phone calls and send emails to find out about departures and arrivals, to check the maintenance status of a wagon or trailer, or simply to find out about the movement of equipment.
+This is especially time-consuming because you don't always know who the right person is to contact on the matter.

 Via IoT's logistics optimization solutions, you can now monitor traffic flows and traffic hazards, such as delays, in real time.